WuTheFWasThat/midnighttherapy/README.md

 - Undo/redo doesn't work well with load best (it works with manual loading from the side though)

+- With the painters + undo/redo, it's possible to delete pre-placed walls, checkpoints, etc. (b/c i add something to the history, and do trigger unclicked)

 <!--
 None, at the moment.
 Let me know if you find any!
 -->